RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	data	loss	refers	to	a	situation	where	an organization	loses	actual	data	or	loses	access	to	it.
 This	most commonly	occurs	when	data	is	deleted	or	hardware	fails	and	backups have	not	been	performed,	but	it	can	also	occur	with	encrypted	data should	the	keys	become	lost	or	corrupted	without	backup.

-### Question # 33 - Which	of	the	following	methods	of	attack,	used	in	a	SaaS	environment,poses	the	biggest	threat	to	the	exposure	of	data	across	different customers?
+### [important] Question # 33 - Which	of	the	following	[methods	of	attack],	used	in	a	[SaaS]	environment, poses	the	biggest	threat	to	the	exposure	of	data	across	different customers?
 A.	DDoS
 B.	XSS
 C.	JSON
 D.	XSLT
 Answer: B.

-Cross-site	scripting	(XSS)	poses	a	big	risk	with	any	environment, but	especially	within	a	SaaS	implementation,	where	it	is	very	likely that	data	from	multiple	customers	is	housed	and	accessible	within	the same	software	application.
+[important] **Cross-site	scripting	(XSS)	poses	a	big	risk	with	any	environment, but	especially	within	a	SaaS	implementation,	where	it	is	very	likely that	data	from	multiple	customers	is	housed	and	accessible	within	the same	software	application**.

 A	is	incorrect	because	a	distributed	denial	of	service	(DDoS)	attack	is against	the	availability	of	a	system	or	application,	not	against	the confidentiality	of	its	data.